Explore the origins of your food

 For more information, please contact Carolyn Emeny at email@example.com

 On the Sunday morning following the Saturday Farmers’ Markets join us on our guided farm walks, appreciate everything that a working farm has to offer.

 From our great range of producers, two farms open their doors each month, enabling visitors to explore the origins of local, seasonal produce.
 Depending on the season, you may get to see olive oil production, free-range pork, locally grown vegetables, vineyards, a fig orchard or a working winery.

 Farm walk participants get to meet the farmer and hear how passionate they are about what they produce.
 According to the season you will be shown various stages of their production.
 There will be lots of opportunities to talk to the farmer, ask questions, and get your ‘hands dirty’.

 Depending on the season you may even get the chance to pick or collect produce and taste really fresh food.
 Taste food straight from its source.
 There may also be the opportunity to purchase produce direct from the farm gate.
 Not only does this give you a chance to experience a working farm, it is a nice way to get in touch with the seasonality of growing produce.

-We had the most magnificent weather for Farm Walks on Sunday, two families, 9 people in total and 5 of them were teenagers.
-The kids loved getting down and dirty in the garden at Broombee just as much as the adults did and Clem and Vanessa were wonderful at Australian Gourmet Hazelnuts.
-The gentleman that booked brought his family up for the day form the mountains and emailed me when he got home to say they loved it and they’ll be back in September or October.
+We had the most magnificent weather for Farm Walks on Sunday.
+The kids loved getting down and dirty in the garden at Broombee, just as much as the adults did and Clem and Vanessa were wonderful at Australian Gourmet Hazelnuts.
+Another gentleman brought his family up for the day from the mountains and they loved it, they’ll be back in September or October.